How to Cash in Gold Bars: 2026 Guide for First-Time Sellers

 Did you know?

-Alloy is a A+ rated BBB accredited business.
+Alloy is an A+ rated BBB accredited business.
 We provide free and insured shipping up to $100K, and include tracking for your peace of mind.
 Our calculators provide you with our minimum upfront estimates, and our advisors are available by phone and email to discuss your quote directly.
 You are never obligated to accept our offer, and if you decline, we will send your items back to you at no cost.
-Receive a competitor offer?
-Alloy guarantees the highest payout on the market.
+Received a competitor offer?
+Alloy guarantees the highest payout on the market; we’ll meet or beat any competitor’s offer up to 95% of spot.

 Prepare for the sale